romerogroup/MechElastic/docs/_sources/elate_example.rst.txt

     debyeSpeed_max_axis: (0.0, 0.0, 1.0)
     debyeSpeed_anisotropy: 1.2035951064726405

-As you can see, one can easily access whatever quantity they need through this mehtod.
+As you can see, one can easily access whatever quantity they need through this method.

 1.2.3  Plotting Methods
 ~~~~~~~~~~~~~~

-In ELATE's website they rpovide the 2d cross sectional plots and the 3d visualizations of the Young's Modulus, Linear Compression, Shear Modulus, and Poisson's Ratio.
-This funcationality is still availible in mechelastic, through the plot2D() and thye plot3D() methods.
+In ELATE's website they provide the 2d cross sectional plots and the 3d visualizations of the Young's Modulus, Linear Compression, Shear Modulus, and Poisson's Ratio.
+This funcationality is still availible in mechelastic, through the plot_2D() and thye plot_3D() methods.
 The input of this method is the specific elastic property you want to plot and wether you want show the plot.
+MechElastic now has a 3d slicing widget which can make 2d cross sectional cuts of the 3D surface through the plot_3D_slice().

-The available properties to plot : "POISSON" , "SHEAR", "YOUNG" , "LC".
+The available properties to plot : "BULK", POISSON" , "SHEAR", "YOUNG" , "LC" ,"PUGH_RATIO".
 If the density is provided, then one can also plot : "COMPRESSION_SPEED" , "SHEAR_SPEED" , "RATIO_COMPRESSIONAL_SHEAR" , "DEBYE_SPEED"

 .. note:: If there are any kinks in the plots, this is due to even or odd number of points used.
 By using the parameter ``npoints`` one can change the number of points used.

-plot2D() Usage:
+plot_2D() Usage:

 >>> fig = elate.plot_2D(elastic_calc = "POISSON", show = True )